-Gift cards are the favorite holiday gift — to receive, at least — by a long shot.
-When the National Retail Federation surveyed adults who plan on celebrating winter holidays this year, 60 percent said they wanted to receive gift cards and certificates.
-That’s opposed to, say, gifts of:
+Gift cards are America’s favorite holiday gift.
+When the National Retail Federation surveyed adults who plan to celebrate the 2016 winter holidays, 61 percent said they wanted to receive gift cards and certificates.
+Other popular gifts include:

 - Jewelry: 23 percent